forter/security-101-for-saas-startups/security.md

 ### Encryption today is only one click away

-If your laptop gets lost or stolen, you would not want the data would be compromised.
+If your laptop gets lost or stolen, you would not want the data to be compromised.

 * Mac users can encrypt their drive with 1 click.
 * Windows users would need the Pro version and prefer laptop hardware that supports TPM.